tewha/tewha.net/_posts/import/2008/04/2008-04-29-props-to-simply-computing.md

 <!--more-->

-<blockquote>I was just wondering if you guys have some sort of "Apple dropped my model the next business day!" policy.
-I'm not going to lie here -- I'm actually satisfied with the old model, I just thought since the timing was so perfect it was worth a two sentence email.</blockquote>
+> I was just wondering if you guys have some sort of "Apple dropped my model the next business day!" policy.
+I'm not going to lie here -- I'm actually satisfied with the old model, I just thought since the timing was so perfect it was worth a two sentence email.

 The result?
 A $200 in-store credit.
 Which, bluntly, was more than I ever expected.
 I didn't have to lie for it, which is good because I wouldn't have done so.
 All I had to do is ask.

 Thanks, Simply.
 That was a classy move.
 I really respect these guys.
 They're honest, practical, and not out to screw anyone.